 In children, HUS can develop after an infection with a toxic strain of E. coli bacteria.
 E. coli can be found in contaminated food, such as meats and dairy foods.
 Outbreaks have also occurred in fast food restaurants because of undercooked hamburger meat.
 E. coli can also be found in contaminated water.
 HUS is more common during the summer and may occur in outbreaks.
 Outbreaks have been reported in daycare centers and water parks.

 HUS can also develop from taking certain medicines, such as chemotherapy medicines.
 It may occur at the same time as cancer.
 Some rare cases of HUS run in families.
 This means it may sometimes be caused by a gene.

 Which children are at risk for hemolytic uremic syndrome?

-A child is more at risk for HUS if he or she:
+A child is more at risk for HUS if they:

-- Has been at a daycare center or water park where E. coli has been found
+- Have been at a daycare center or water park where E. coli has been found

-- Has eaten food from a restaurant where people have gotten sick from E. coli
+- Have eaten food from a restaurant where people have gotten sick from E. coli

-- Has family members who have had HUS
+- Have family members who have had HUS

 What are the symptoms of hemolytic uremic syndrome in a child?